MSc, University of London, 2015

 PhD, University of Edinburgh, 2004

-I am a Statistician and my research focuses on International Public Health.
-My statistical methods of interest are clustered data analysis, high-dimensional data (small n, large predictor sets) analysis, structural equation models and Bayesian methods.
-My current work involves the design and analysis of cluster-randomized trials, evaluating new diagnostic tests, national health systems evaluations and collaborating with scientists in the Johns Hopkins Medical Institutions in the design and analysis of clinical studies.
-The research areas I work in include TB case finding and diagnostic techniques, HIV/AIDS, Human Nutrition, Women’s Reproductive Health, and Maternal and Child Health.
+I am a statistician with expertise in analysis of clustered and longitudinal data, as well as analysis of high-dimensional (small n, large predictor sets) data.
+My current research involves designing and analyzing cluster-randomized trials, evaluating new diagnostic tests, national health systems evaluations and collaborating with scientists in the Johns Hopkins Medical Institutions in the design and analysis of clinical studies.
+The research areas I work in include TB case finding and TB diagnostic techniques, HIV/AIDS outcomes and improving linkage to care, and newborn outcomes.
 The countries in which I have done or continue to do collaborative work include India, Bangladesh, Nepal, Ethiopia, South Africa, Malawi, Brazil, and Peru.

 - Agwu AL, Fleishman J, Mahiane, S.G., Nonyane, B.A.S. , Althoff KN, Yehia BR, Berry SA,Rutstein R, Nijhawan A, Keruly J, Moore RD, and Gebo KA for the HIV Research Network.
 Comparing longitudinal CD4 responses to cART among non-perinatally HIV-infected youth versus adults: results from the HIVRN Cohort(2017) PLOS ONE 12(2): e0171125. https://doi.org/10.1371/journal.pone.0171125